tommyknocker/pdo-database-class/README.md

 $db->setPrefix('my_');
 ```

-If you need to get already created mysqliDb object from another class or function use
+If you need to get already created pdo object from another class or function use
 ```php
     function init() {
         // db staying private here